How to Wire a 3-Way Switch: Wiring Diagram

 Read the descriptions carefully, and compare them to the diagrams to understand the diagrams.
 Each diagram will have a description of how the current travels in order to light the lamp.

-A non-contact voltage tester is an invaluable tool here for working on electrical circuits.
+A is an invaluable tool here for working on electrical circuits.
 Both Fluke and Klein make professional quality testers, and cheaper ones are commonly available as well.
+As a professional electrician for some 20 years, there is always one in my pocket, and anyone working around electricity should carry one as well. non-contact voltage tester

 Once the correct location of each wire is determined, using the wiring diagrams below, the light switch is connected to proper wires and installed in the light switch box.
 Make sure the power is off before making any connections!